 - Challenge thinking, encourage innovation, and ensure the transfer of knowledge and ideas locally and globally

-- Nuffield International develops the annual Contemporary Scholars Conference (CSC), a week-long program for newly selected scholars, which is hosted by member countries and rotated between the Northern and Southern Hemispheres.
+Nuffield International develops the annual CSC, a week-long program for newly selected scholars, which is hosted by member countries and rotated between the Northern and Southern Hemispheres.

 Nuffield Triennial International Conference